 There were also changes to the process to get a permit in the floodplain to redevelop or remodel residential properties.
 When the redevelopment or remodeling make the property safer from flooding, City staff can now approve the permit instead of seeking approval from the Austin City Council.
 There were also changes to the specifics of how high a building needs to be elevated.
-Find out more information about rules for developing or remodeling in the floodplain.

 Is Your Property Affected?